-- 1 All officials accepting an invitation to officiate at a swimming meet should arrive promptly and report immediately to the Meet Director or Meet Referee. - .2 All officials acting in the capacity of Referee, Starter, Administrative Official, or Stroke and/or Turn Judge at a swimming meet shall be certified in such position by their LSC prior to being assigned to officiate in that capacity.
-Uncertified trainees may perform the duties of such positions when they are under the direct supervision of a certified official.
-See Article 202 and the Corporate Bylaws for USA Swimming membership requirements. - .3 With the exception of intrasquad and dual meets, there should not be fewer than the following officiating positions filled or approved by the LSC in authority for all swim meets and time trials.
+- 1 All officials accepting an invitation to officiate at a swimming meet should arrive promptly and report immediately to the Meet Director or Meet Referee. - All officials acting in the capacity of Referee, Starter, Stroke and Turn Judge, or Administrative Official at a sanctioned or approved USA Swimming meet shall be certified and trained in such position by their LSC to the uniform and consistent standards set by USA Swimming with recommendation from the National Officials Committee in conjunction with the Coach Advisory Council prior to being assigned to officiate in that capacity.
+LSCs and clubs shall not require any additional certifications.
+Uncertified trainees may perform the duties of such positions when they are under the direct supervision of a certified official in said position.
+See Article 202 and the Corporate Bylaws for USA Swimming membership requirements.
+[Effective January 1, 2024] - .3 With the exception of development, intra-squad and dual meets, there shall not be fewer than the following officiating positions filled or approved by the LSC in authority for all swim meets and time trials.
 Officials other than the Referee and Administrative Official may act in more than one officiating capacity only when sufficient qualified officials are not available, but no one may simultaneously time and judge the order of finish.
-An LSC House of Delegates may establish additional minimum requirements.

-- 1 Referee

-- 1 Starter

-- 3 Timers per lane (one minimum if automatic equipment with touchpads is used)

-- 1 Clerk of Course (if applicable)

-- 1 Place Judge (2 are preferred)

-- 2 Stroke Judges and 2 Turn Judges or 2 Stroke & Turn Judges
+An LSC House of Delegates may establish additional minimum requirements. - 1 Referee - 1 Starter - 3 Timers per lane (one minimum if automatic equipment with touchpads is used) - 1 Clerk of Course (if applicable) - 1 Place Judge (2 are preferred) - 2 Stroke Judges and 2 Turn Judges or 2 Stroke & Turn Judges

-- Relay Take-off Judges (if applicable)
+Relay Take-off Judges (if applicable)

-- 1 Administrative Official

-- 1 Announcer

-- Timing Equipment Operators (as needed)

-- Marshal(s) (number determined by the LSC)